qiboteam/qibo/doc/source/installation.rst

       pip install qibo[qibojit]

-The ``pip`` program will download and install all the required dependencies.

 .. note::
-      The ``pip`` package requires a cupy pre-compiled version with CUDA support, so make sure the `cupy <https://cupy.dev/>`_ version installed matches the specifics of your GPU and drivers.
+      The ``pip`` program will download and install all the required dependencies except `cupy <https://cupy.dev/>`_ which is required for GPU acceleration.
+Please install `cupy <https://cupy.dev/>`_ by following the instructions from the `official website
+      <https://docs.cupy.dev/en/stable/install.html>`_ for your GPU hardware.

 Installing from source